Want the best of VICE News straight to your inbox? Sign up here.

 Starbucks employees are pleading with executives of the $66 billion coffee juggernaut to immediately close thousands of its stores in an effort to avoid sickening employees and customers.

 Several baristas, supervisors, and store managers who spoke to VICE News said that although the company has increased sanitation measures and moved to a “to go” model, employees feel they’re putting themselves at risk of contracting COVID-19 whenever they have to tell customers not to reach behind the counters, stay in the store, or crowd around each other.
-Plus, whenever an individual store closes to a high level of foot-traffic or illness, an employee's best option is often to transfer to another store that’s still operating so they can continue to get paid.
+Plus, whenever an individual store closes because it's in an area with heavy crowds or illness, an employee's best option is often to transfer to another store that’s still operating so they can continue to get paid.

 “Coffee is not essential at all.
 Starbucks is not essential,” Philadelphia barista Anyia Johnson told VICE News.
 She wrote a fast-growing petition to close all Starbucks locations that’s gathered more than 17,000 signatures from the company’s staff and customers in the past four days alone.

 Johnson believes it’s in both customers’ and employees’ best interests to shut down entirely rather than operate at reduced capacity or with limited interaction.
 Part of the petition also includes a plea to extend paid leave to all employees while stores are closed.
 Johnson isn’t working right now because she got what the company calls “catastrophe pay” for being immuno-compromised, but she thinks more needs to be done for her fellow “partners” — or what Starbucks calls its employees.